mkimuci/ioling/pages/Contests/03_participation.md

 ### What is the accrediation status of my country?

-Below is the complete list of currently accredited countries and regions as of {{ site.time | date: '%B %Y' }}.

-{% include ioling/accredit_list.html %}
+To find out the current accreditation status of your country check the [list of national olympiads](/countries/).

 ### How is my country's team chosen?